 All topics, in line with the provision throughout the rest of the school, has a high quality text attached to it.

 Throughout the day, provision is freely accessed both indoors and outdoors in line with the Early Years statutory framework.
-Please see this document listed at the bottom of the page.
+Here is a link to this document.
+Early Years Statutory Framework

 The Early Years Framework